rony-das/HandyShell/README.md

 Usage : Upload it to a server .. and you will know how to use it.

-After you upload it to the server , you can do two things hidden on the script.
+After you upload it to the server , you can do two things hidden on the script's frontend.
 Listing it below:

 [+]  http://localhost/handy.php?createashell